CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 {: .note }
 > **Clarification:** If you reveal an identical character in order to nullify the target character’s mind attribute for an influence check, you must discard that character if you do not play him.
-{: .note }
-> **Example:** Jessica and Jason each have one company organized as follows:
->
-> ```mermaid
-> %%{init: {'flowchart' : {'curve' : 'linear'}, 'theme': 'base', 'themeVariables': { 'primaryColor': '#fff','primaryBorderColor': '#44434d','fontFamily': 'timesnewroman'}}}%%
-> graph TD
->     GI("Jessica's General Influence (-•20)")
->     GI --- Ell("Elladan (6•0)")
->     GI --- Leg("Legolas (6•2+2)")
->     Leg --- Elr("Elrohir (4•0)")
->     GI ---Cel("Celeborn (6•1)")
->     Pal("Pallando (-•10)") --- Gil("Gildor<br>Inglorion (4•0)")
-> ```
->
-> ```mermaid
-> %%{init: {'flowchart' : {'curve' : 'linear'}, 'theme': 'base', 'themeVariables': { 'primaryColor': '#fff','primaryBorderColor': '#44434d','fontFamily': 'timesnewroman'}}}%%
-> graph TD
->     GI("Jason's General Influence (-•20)")
->     GI --- The("Theoden (6•3)")
->     GI --- Far("Faramir (5•1)")
->     GI --- Imr("Imrahil (6•2)")
->     Rad("Radagast (-•10)") --- Beo("Beorn (7•2)")
-> ```
->
-> Jessica moves her company to the same site as Jason’s company.
-During her site phase, Pallando attempts to influence Faramir.
-Jessica has 4 unused general influence, Jason has 3 unused general influence, and Pallando has 6 unused direct influence.
-Jessica rolls 2D6 and gets a 8, while Jason rolls 2D6 and gets a 7.
-So the modified result of the influence check is 4 = 8 (Jessica’s roll) + 6 (Pallando’s unused direct influence) - 3 (Jason’s unused general influence) - 7 (Jason’s roll).
-This result is not greater than Faramir’s mind attribute of 5, so Faramir is not influenced and remains in play.
-If Jessica had rolled a 10 or higher, Faramir would have been discarded.
->
-> If Jessica had revealed a Faramir card from her hand before the rolls were made, his mind attribute would have been zero for the purposes of this roll.
-In this case, the influence check would have been successful—Jason would have discarded his Faramir card and Jessica would have played her Faramir card.
-He must be played as Pallando’s follower because she only has 4 unused general influence.
->
-> In the case in which Faramir is influenced, Jessica should not celebrate too much.
-During his turn, Jason can shift Beorn to control by general influence and then use Radagast’s 10 unused general influence points to attempt to influence one of Jessica’s characters.
-#### Influencing an Opponent’s Ally

-To influence an opponent’s ally, you must make an influence check as outlined above.
-However, the following exceptions apply:

- - Instead of the controlling character’s mind attribute, the influence check uses the ally’s mind attribute.
- - The result is also modified by the “unused direct influence” of the character controlling the ally.
- - Revealing an identical ally card reduces the ally’s mind attribute to 0 and allows you to play the card if the influence check is successful.

 #### Influencing an Opponent’s Follower